Defining a forced dynamical system

 ForcingProfile(profile::Function, interval)

-Time-dependent forcing profile $p(t)$ describing the evolution of a parameter over a domain interval interval = (start, end).
+Time-dependent forcing profile $p(t)$ describing the evolution of a parameter over a domain interval = (start, end).
 Used to define a parametric forcing when constructing a non-autonomous RateSystem.

 • profile: function $p(t)$ from $ℝ → ℝ$ describing the parameter change